 Regional Food Of Java

 Indonesia’s capital is a city that people either love or hate, there is no middle ground.
 Unfortunately most travelers fall into the latter category and end up getting in and out of Jakarta as fast as possible.
 I was one of those at first.
 The traffic, pollution, and lack of worthwhile tourist sights begs one to ask themselves “What am I even doing here?”
-It wasn’t until several trips later that I actually settled down in Jakarta for a couple months and learned to appreciate the good things about the city.
+It wasn’t until several trips later that I actually settled down in Jakarta for a couple of months and learned to appreciate the few good things about the city — like the food.

 This vegetable soup can be found throughout the city as well as in Bogor, about an hour south of Jakarta.
 It is a coconut milk based soup that contains vermicelli, shallots, lemongrass, coriander, bean sprouts, garlic and basil leaves.